 It also helps us to know how much you already understand about how horses learn because it may be that we might recommend some reading or video to watch to help your overall understanding of our approach.

-Overall our aim is not to mechanistically train horses to “behave”.
-We also don’t think it’s appropriate to try to offer “hints and tips” type ad-hoc advice or quick fixes without knowing anything about you or your horse.
+Overall our aim is not to mechanistically train horses to “behave” or perform behaviours for the sake of it.
+We are much more about how you can develop a relationship as a pre-requisite to being able to ask the animal to do certain things for their own benefit.
+We also don’t think it’s appropriate for anyone to offer “hints and tips” type ad-hoc advice or quick fixes without knowing anything about you or your horse.

 While in principle training horses with positive reinforcement is fairly simple, that doesn’t mean it is by any means easy.
 We prefer to get people off to the right start with high quality training materials and coaching rather than have you call on us when you’ve tried on your own and learned the hard way how not to train!